Subscribe to the Bringing Up Great Kids newsletter to receive great content like this monthly.

 Superheroes need rocket fuel

-Verena Klanner is the child nutrition specialist at Chewymoon and believes that nutrition is fundamental to powering healthy, happy, growing humans.
+Verena Klanner is a registered nutritionist, specialising in paediatric nutrition.
+She believes that nutrition is fundamental to powering healthy, happy, growing humans.
 She also believes it’s essential to start healthy habits early on.
-ChewyMoon is powering a generation of future superheroes through convenient, healthy nutrition, second only to Mother Nature herself.

 The Bringing Up Great Kids email newsletter